curtiskokuloku/Ballot-Web-Scraper/README.md

 #### Use
- - `mvm clean install' in your command line to install the libraries`
+ - `'mvm clean install' in your command line to install the libraries`

 ### Download Chrome web driver here:
 > https://chromedriver.chromium.org/downloads